Radio Orania

 Radio Orania is a South African community radio station based in the Northern Cape.
 The coverage area is Orania, a town in the Northern Cape, although some reception is possible as far as Hopetown.

 Programmes are broadcast in Afrikaans language, from 5 am to 4 pm and 5 to 10 pm.
 The Orania community is the target audience.
 Programme format includes about 40% music and 60% talk.

 The radio station was launched on 12 April 2008, after its predecessor Radio 100 had been shut down by ICASA.
-The station is manned by volunteers only, counting over 50 contributors.
+The station is staffed by volunteers only, counting over 50 contributors.

 Programmes include readings of Afrikaans literature such as Mikro's Die ruiter in die nag.
 A 13-year-old student at Orania's Volkskool made local news in 2009, when his radio play about Battle of Majuba was broadcast by the station.